 I have bought and sold a lot of pairs of Florsheim Shell Cordovan 93605 shoes.
 I definitely don’t need another pair (or do I?), but I thought I would pass along some of my experience to others looking to buy or sell a vintage pair.

-The Florsheim Imperial 93605 was made from about 1958 to 1988.
+The Florsheim Imperial 93605 was made from about 1957 to 1988.
 It was preceded by a similar model called the S-1724 Viking.
-Outside of the heel change in 1973 (v-cleat no longer flush with the edge of the heel), the model materials and design stayed the same over the years.
+Outside of the heel change in 1973 (v-cleat no longer flush with the edge of the heel), the model materials and design largely stayed the same over the years.
 Pre-1973 examples are fairly rare though.

 This was one of Florsheim Shoe Co’s premium models and was an all leather shoe with full glove leather lining.
 It featured a double leather sole accented by 5 nails and a leather heel with v-cleat and 50 to 80 nails.
 The heel is essentially a steel heel held together by leather.
 This limits traction and is why some call it a “suicide heel” due to wearers slipping and falling on smooth surfaces.
 If you find a pair with a rubber heel, the heel was replaced at some point (and probably by someone who fell).
 The Florsheim 93605 was eventually replaced by the almost identical Royal Imperial 97626 in the 1990s.

 Shell Cordovan long wing Imperials came in two colors: brown (93605); black (92612).
-For the Florsheim Imperial 93605, the color of the leather can vary from a darkish eggplant (see photo below), to almost a Coca-Cola red.
+For the Florsheim Imperial 93605, the color of the leather can vary from a darkish eggplant (see photo below), to almost a Coca-Cola cherry red.
 For a single pair of Florsheim shoes, both shoes will have the same consistent color.
 From what I know of the manufacturing process, each shoe was made from a single “shell” and Florsheim did a very good job matching the shells so the left and right shoe look the same.
 The shell color on other manufacturer shoes is sometimes not as consistent.
 I have a pair of Johnston & Murphy shell shortwings and a few pieces of leather on the shoes have a somewhat different color than the other pieces.
 I believe this is due to the use of multiple shells for a single shoe.

 According to this Ashland Leather post, Florsheim used Horween color #4 for this model.